cjudkins/zmk-config/README.md

 # Windy's zmk-config

+Here's my keymap!
+It's been through hundreds of iterations and I'm sure there'll be hundreds more to come.

+I'm an artist and game developer, frequently switching between Windows, macOS, and my iPad.
+I'm usually using a stylus or pointing device with my left hand, leaving the right hand resting on the keyboard.
+That being said, the layout is pretty ambivalent and doesn't overly favor one hand over the other.

+The layout and shortcuts are macOS-centric.
+I use PowerToys to remap them to their Windows equivalent (but going the other way around would probably work just as well).

 ## Keymap

-- Layers are laid out to reduce the need for chording -- mods are always accessible but not overly relied on
+- Convenience shortcuts reduce the need for chording -- mods are accessible across all non-base layers but shortcuts cover common uses
 - Mod-morphs are used create shifted characters that make more sense than traditional layouts (e.g. `(` is shifted to `{`, `,` is shifted to `;`, e.t.c.)
 - Thumb keys are consistent across all layers
 - Thumb shift is used for shifting alpha characters, and homerow Shift is for keyboard shortcuts